ravendesignsystem/rds/src/docs/dev/understanding-rds/icon-system/index.md

 ## Best practices / Examples

 Use them when there is natuarl space bnetween elements like a UL no in the middle of a <p>

+> If your target audience is a general population, you should not be using icons alone to convey anything meaningful.
+By doing so, you have made assumptions that are unlikely to be appropriate to a general audience.

 ### Don't
 - Don’t over-communicate.
 Limit concepts to one per icon.
 It should be instantly understandable.